tango-controls/tango-kernel-followup/2019-11-26/Minutes.md

 TestServer project is located here: https://github.com/Ingvord/tango-test-server

-TestServer is launched on a different machine within the network
+TestServer is launched on a different machine within the network.
+Having 2 clients greatly improves probability of the timeout

 ## PyTango News